turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 </section>

 <section class"answer>
-The above code destructures the object into variables with a different name than the object property:
+The above code destructures the object into variables with a different name than the object property.
 </section

 ##### Assigning to a variable with default:

 We can also assign default values to variables whose keys may not exist in the object we want to destructure.
 This will prevent our variable from having an undefined value being assigned to it.
 The code below demonstrates this: